Power of Attorney and Elderly Care

 Medical professionals will be a very important source of assistance for you because they deal with these types of situations all the time and understand how to best assist both you and your relative.
 They will usually be able to refer you to specialists or other professionals who deal specifically with the type of situation affecting your loved one.

-What Kind of Care is Needed?
+What Kind of Care Is Needed?

 The first place to start is to determine the duration of the care that will be needed.
 Finding out if your family member’s condition is permanent or only temporary will allow you to determine what the next step will be.
 You must also determine if their condition is something that will get progressively worse over time.

 If their condition is temporary, then making arrangements for short-term care should be relatively easy and a power of attorney might not be needed.
-However, if their condition is permanent or is likely to become progressively worse over time, long-term care and legal planning will be an eventuality that must be addressed.
+However, if their condition is permanent or is likely to become progressively worse over time, then long-term care and legal planning will be an eventuality that must be addressed.

 When this occurs, your relative can be transferred to a managed care facility, or in-home hospice care can be arranged that will relieve the family of the day-to-day challenges associated with this time.